-&lt;sup>38 Beneficial ownership information for legal persons is the information referred to in the interpretive note to Recommendation 10, paragraph 5(b)(i).
+Beneficial ownership information for legal persons is the information referred to in the interpretive note to Recommendation 10, paragraph 5(b)(i).
 Controlling shareholders as referred to in, paragraph 5(b)(i) of the interpretive note to Recommendation 10 may be based on a threshold, e.g. any persons owning more than a certain percentage of the company (e.g. 25%).

-&lt;sup>39 References to creating a legal person, include incorporation of companies or any other mechanism that is used.
+References to creating a legal person, include incorporation of companies or any other mechanism that is used.

-&lt;sup>40 "Company registry" refers to a register in the country of companies incorporated or licensed in that country and normally maintained by or for the incorporating authority.
+&quot;Company registry" refers to a register in the country of companies incorporated or licensed in that country and normally maintained by or for the incorporating authority.
 It does not refer to information held by or for the company itself.

-&lt;sup>41 The information can be recorded by the company itself or by a third person under the company's responsibility.
+The information can be recorded by the company itself or by a third person under the company's responsibility.